 McCluskey has claimed that he was a “geeky kid” into airplanes, and that this led to a fascination with the horrors of war.
 The lyrics of Enola Gay are in no way celebratory, highlighting the dichotomy of dropping the bomb being an unthinkably horrific thing to do, but that it did end World War II, meaning many more atrocities were possibly avoided.
 The line “It’s 8:15, and that’s the time that it’s always been” being quite chilling when you realise that, with this being the time the bomb detonated, clocks were frozen with their hands at eight and three.

-Enola Gay has gone on to arguably become OMD’s signature tune, instantly recognisable from its drum machine opening and, like many of their best songs, featuring super-catchy, instrumental-only chorus.
+Enola Gay has gone on to arguably become OMD’s signature tune, instantly recognisable from its drum machine opening and, like many of their best songs, featuring a super-catchy, instrumental-only chorus.

-Chart-wise, despite having sold over five million copies worldwide, a lack of local support saw Enola Gay only make it to 49 on the Australian charts.
+Chart-wise, despite having sold over five million copies worldwide, a lack of local support saw Enola Gay only make it to number 49 on the Australian charts.
 It became a guilty pleasure for many Aussies, and introduced them to the many joys of Orchestral Manoeuvres in the Dark to come.

-As for featuring in movies, Enola Gay is one of many of the band’s songs to appear on soundtracks, and also the most frequently used – even though If You Leave is usually the first that comes to mind, being written for – and pivotal to – the John Hughes classic Pretty in Pink.
+As for featuring in movies, Enola Gay is one of many of the band’s songs to appear on soundtracks, and also the most frequently used – even though If You Leave is usually the first one that comes to mind, being written for – and pivotal to – the John Hughes classic Pretty in Pink.

 Here’s the original video for Enola Gay:

 Here are film appearances of the original Enola Gay…